Sugared Water reads April 1 – July 1 and October 1 – January 1.

 We will consider artwork based on web ready .jpgs, and will request printable, high resolution files should we wish to go further.

-The only color artwork we’ll use is the cover, so be sure whatever you send us is high contrast enough to also look smashing in black & white, unless you’re specifically aiming to be a cover girl or guy.
+The only color artwork we’ll use is the cover, and that’s always screenprinted and based on simple drawings (converted to stencils that we hand paint onto our screens), so be sure whatever you send us is high contrast enough to also look smashing in black & white, unless you’re specifically aiming to be a cover girl or guy.

 Sequential art makes our little hearts go pitty-pat.
 Have a small comic?
 One panel?
 Three panels?
 Several pages?
 Send us a sample!
 Please send web-ready images (72 ppi) and we’ll let you know if we’d like to see printable files.
 We will consider between 1 and 5 images (or pages) at a time.